A Guide To Selling Your Shopify Store

 If you’re ready to sell your Shopify store, or you’re at least considering your options, this guide will show you how to prepare your business for sale.
 From store valuation methods through to posting a business listing online, you’ll be well on your way to the next chapter of your life in no time.

 If you’re currently sitting on the fence and can’t make your mind up, take a step back and reflect on why you’re considering letting go in the first place.
 You need to be comfortable with the decision you make.
-After all, a lot of late nights, tears, and copious amounts of coffee have gone into growing your business.
+After all, a lot of late nights, tears, and copious amounts of coffee have probably gone into growing your business.

 There are many reasons why you might decide to sell your business – and it doesn’t necessarily need to be a major life event.
-Depending on what’s motivating you to sell, store owners are often apprehensive of one of two things: ‘What if I can’t find someone as dedicated to the business as me?’, or, ‘what happens if I sell, and the business has huge growth spurt?’.
+Depending on what’s motivating you to sell, store owners are often apprehensive of one of two things: ‘What if I can’t find someone as dedicated to the business as me?’, or, ‘what happens if I sell, and the business has a huge growth spurt?’.

 With the latter, you need to remember that a new owner might be just what your business needs to thrive.
 If you’re not able to grow the business anymore or it doesn’t fit with your lifestyle, having someone else take over could be the best option for the longevity of your brand.